grking/xxcmd/README.md

 # Basic Usage Examples

-Using `xx` is pretty simple.
-You build up a database of useful commands, and search and execute them whenever you like.
+Using `xx` you build up a database of useful commands and search and execute them whenever you like.

-## Adding Commands
+## Adding Command Examples

-Commands are added to the database with:

-`xx -a [label] <command>`

-Add a very simple command `top`.
-Not very useful as the command is already short and easy to remember.
+Most basic example, adding the `top` command.

 ```bash
 xx -a top